diskoverdata/diskover-docs/source_files/support.md

 ### Troubleshooting

-[Technical Troubleshooting Guide](https://docs.diskoverdata.com/diskover_troubleshooting_tech/) for answers related to installation, configuration and more.
+[Technical Troubleshooting Guide](https://docs.diskoverdata.com/diskover_troubleshooting_tech/) for answers related to installation, configuration, and more.

 [End-User Troubleshooting Guide](https://docs.diskoverdata.com/diskover_troubleshooting_end_user/) for answers related to the daily operation of Diskover.

 ### Documentation

-Provides in-depth instructions and descriptions to ensure end-users success on Diskover, as well as its installation, configuration and administration by System Administrators and other Technical Professionals.
+Provides in-depth instructions and descriptions to ensure end-users' success on Diskover, as well as its installation, configuration and administration by System Administrators and other Technical Professionals.

 [https://docs.diskoverdata.com/](https://docs.diskoverdata.com/)